Gakirah Barnes

-Gakirah Barnes, also known as KI (Note: "KI" is also sometimes stylized as "K.I.") and Lil Snoop (d.
-April 11, 2014), was an American gangster and member of the Gangster Disciples gang in Chicago, Illinois, who allegedly killed numerous people between 2011 and 2014.
+Gakirah Barnes, known as K.I.
+(January 21, 1997 – April 11, 2014), was an American gangster and member of the Gangster Disciples gang in Chicago, Illinois, who allegedly killed numerous people between 2011 and 2014.

-Barnes was shot and killed in the Woodlawn area on April 11, 2014, after posting her location on the social media platform Twitter.
+Barnes was shot and killed in the Woodlawn area on April 11, 2014, after posting her location on Twitter.

 Early life and education

 Barnes grew up in the Woodlawn area on Chicago's South Side, an area known for violence.
 Barnes' father was shot and killed before her first birthday, and two of her close friends were also killed during her childhood.
 She finished middle school at Perspectives/IIT Math & Science Academy and returned for a freshman year of high school before being arrested for a firearm discharge and put in a youth detention center.
 Barnes was introduced to the Gangster Disciples street gang by a group of boys when she was 14, and she would join the "St. Lawrence Boys" faction.